hadan24/robot-finds-kitten/README.md

 deciding how and where to draw the boundaries between my objects and how to keep them separate and encapsulated while still allowing interaction for my desired special effects.
 While I found a solution that works, I am unsure of whether this would scale.
+Playtesting was surprisingly easy and painless, likely also because the game is so simple.
+Some failures with my design (in terms of the desired player experience) were also obvious from the start.

 ## What must still be done

-* TBA
+* From here, I would like to fix the existing issues I found while play-testing which include: making the directions more prominent, including movement controls on the help screen, lowering the starting battery value, and adding a restart button for easy replayability.
+After that, I would do more play-testing until this core was strong, then build on it to eventually reach that "AAA" version mentioned in question 7.